PydanticAI runtime authorization

 await ctx.deps.db.execute(f"DROP TABLE {table}")

-return f"Dropped table {table}"This is defense in depth: the prepare function hides the tool so the LLM never even considers calling it.
-If the LLM somehow still tries (via prompt injection or a different tool path), the authorize call inside the tool body blocks execution.
+return f"Dropped table {table}"This is defense in depth: the prepare function hides the tool so the LLM does not even considers calling it.
+If the LLM somehow still tries (via prompt injection or a different tool path), the guard call inside the tool body blocks execution.

 How Pydantic validation and Veto interact